 The determination of pricing is based on much more than making profit.
 Granted, it underpins the pricing decisions from beginning to end, but these figures often have to fluctuate in line with surrounding parameters.
 In particular, organisations must respond quickly to demand, production costs, competitors, market positioning, manufacturer recommendations, and much more.

 Ever notice that early morning flights are often cheaper than evening?
-This is because airlines know that flights at the crack of dawn can be quite a chore.
+This is because airlines know that flights at the of dawn can be quite a chore.
 Firstly, those wishing to travel to the airport via public transport may find that it doesn't run early enough to get them there.
 Not only that, but for return flights, holidaymakers in particular may wish to soak up the entirety of their last day wherever they are vacationing, opting for afternoon/evening flights instead.
 In turn, airlines often zero in on this by making evening flights more expensive because they know the demand is there.

 Organisations have always had their own strategies for calculating prices.
 However, once data science emerged into the limelight, it paved the way for a new era of optimisation.

 Data analytics makes gives retailers a newfound confidence in their pricing strategies.
 Before then, historical data – quite rightly – played a significant part in making decisions.
 However, retailers frequently ran into situations where data was lacking or completely non-existent.

 This is especially the case for new brands or brands launching new products, both of which will not have sufficient data sets to formulate decisions around.
 You must remember that, although data itself isn't new, embracing a data-driven culture is.
 Thus, organisations may not have their data organised in a way to action from it.